openkim-dev-tests/VacancyFormationEnergyRelaxationVolumeCrystal/README.rst

   It works for all prototypes-generating all symmetry unique vacancies.
   Vacancy energies are calculated by considering the vacancy moving to a known reference reservoir crystal structure and including the chemical potential associated with this.
   Reference reservoirs are element specific to the removed atom and follow those used by `CHIPS-FF <https://github.com/usnistgov/chipsff/blob/main/chipsff/chemical_potentials.json>`_.
-  Chemical potentials are model specific and computed using the ???
-Test Driver.
+  Chemical potentials are model specific and taken from the reference-elemental-energy property.

   For structures that are not stable upon the creation of a monovacancy, it reports the relaxation result in stdout.
-  For structures that are stable, it reports in results.edn, not only the value of vacancy formation energy and relaxation volume, but also the uncertainty range
+  For structures that are stable, it reports in results.edn the value of vacancy formation energy and relaxation volume.

 METHOD